Last Updated on

 - While they’re slim, they’re still supportive.
 They add more structure to footwear with flat midsoles, without aggravating your low arches.
 We also like the structured heel cup, which corrects for pronation, and keeps you walking steady.
 It’s lower that other heel cups, and set in which reduces foot and joint stress.

 - The whole footbed is cushioned with foam.
-Between the supportive molding and full-length cushion, reviewers said they worked wonders for plantar fasciitis and arch pain.
+Between the supportive molding and full-length cushion, they wonders for plantar fasciitis and arch pain.
+These are especially noticeable in dress footwear which doesn’t have a big comfort factor to begin with.

 - The material used is designed to negate odor.
 Reviewers said they didn’t notice any persistent smell, even after long use.